 What can I donate?

-We will accept all still-usable items such as clothes, books, appliances, household items, unopened food, school supplies, electronics, computer equipment, and furniture that is not broken.
+We will accept all still-usable items such as clothes, books, appliances, athletic equipment, bedding, cleaning supplies, household items, unopened toiletries, unopened food, school supplies, electronics, computer equipment, and furniture that is not broken.
 Bring these items to the donation station in your community.

 Carpets are accepted in any condition.
 If they can't be reused, they get recycled.
 Please take carpet to the donation station in your community.
 It's important to keep the carpet dry for the recycling process, so please don't stick it outside in the rain!